 It’s very rare for a buyer to find a home that ticks every single box.
 Whether it’s exteriors, bathroom design, or even the kitchen, there’s usually something that could be changed or improved.

-Before you make the decision to move , consider that doing so might not actually give you what you want.
+Before you contact a real estate agent and make the decision to move , consider that doing so might not actually give you what you want.
 In a few years, you could find yourself in the exact same position, wishing for something in your home that isn’t there.

 This is why it’s so important to plan and talk with a contractor to see exactly what it is that you want to change in your home.
 It might even be a small and affordable renovation that gives you what you’re missing in your home today.